skx/maildir-tools/README.md

 There are currently several sub-commands available:

 * `maildir-tools maildirs`
-  * This lists all your maildir folders, recursively.
+  * This command lists all your maildir folders, recursively.
-* `maildir-tools messages`
+* `maildir-tools messages $folder1 $folder2 .. $folderN`
   * This lists the messages inside a folder.
   * Handling the output in a flexible fashion.
-* `maildir-tools message`
+* `maildir-tools message $file`
-  * This formats and outputs a single message.
+  * This formats and displays a single message.
-  * If a `text/plain` part is available then display that.
+  * If a `text/plain` part is available then that is displayed.
-     * Otherwise use `text/html` if that is available.
+     * Otherwise any available `text/html` part is used.
-     * Otherwise no dice.
+        *  If neither are available nothing is shown.
 * `maildir-tools ui`
   * Toy user-interface that proves we could make something of ourselves.